Watke/Day-Books/README.md

 ## More Detail?

-I tried to put some of my resource in Clound Delivery Networks (CDN) in order to provide fast and reliable resources delivery.
+* I tried to put some of my resource in Clound Delivery Networks (CDN) in order to provide fast and reliable resources delivery.
+* The strictest Javascript coding quality, and it is even stricter than ECMAScript specification.
+* All my JS codes can beautifully pass JSLint.

+## What It Hasn't Covered and Why?
+* Have not yet tested no IE
+* Have not yet FULLY passed CSS and HTML W3C validation
+* Have not yer supported tablets and phones' touch event
+* Have no input type checking and sanitising

+### why?
+___Hire me___ and all above will come true, and more over them.

 ## Why Server?